 How to Make Math Meaningful?
 That is one of the greatest challenges for math teachers – particularly in today’s world!
 This Waldorf inspired math curriculum guide for sixth through eighth grades, provides a method of teaching that helps develop the whole human being.

-JOIN US also for our 2017 SUMMER ONLINE 6th Grade WORKSHOP between June 15 and September 30.
+JOIN US also for our 2017 ONLINE Art of Teaching Math 6th Grade WORKSHOP between June 15 and October 31.
 Our online workshops are designed to enhance your understanding of our Middle School math curriculum.
 WATCH 2-Minutes of the 6th Grade ONLINE Workshop HERE.

 Make sure you also purchase the Source Book for Teaching Middle School Math that belongs with our workbooks.

 Download or View Sample Pages from the Student’s Workbook in PDF Format

 8.5′ x 11′, 72 pages, illustrated, lay-flat, perfect bound softcover ISBN 978-1-938210-04-4.

 What is the intention of this workbook?
 The sheets found in this workbook are designed for use as homework assignments during the sixth grade year.
 This workbook emerges from a carefully thought-out, developmentally based math curriculum, which is fully described in my book, Making Math Meaningful – A Source Book for Teaching Middle School Math, a book that makes available the material I have discovered and developed while teaching middle school math for several years in a Waldorf school.
 This material is both exciting and age-appropriate for developing the minds of this age group.
 It is an alternative to the normal “they-need-all-this-stuff-in-order-to-stay-ahead” approach.